 Here are a few of my favorite meals:

-- Oatmeal loaded with peanut butter, for breakfast
+- Oatmeal loaded with peanut butter and/or dried fruit, for breakfast

 - Cheesy grits, for breakfast

 - Bagels and cream cheese, for breakfast or lunch

 - Quinoa with dehydrated veggies and/or meat (beef jerky, turkey jerky, pepperoni, vegan primal strips, etc.) for dinner

 - Annie’s Mac and cheese with tuna, for dinner

 - Instant mashed potatoes with instant stuffing mix and chicken or tuna, for instant Thanksgiving dinner in the woods!
 I know, I know, it’s not nearly the same, but it still hits the spot after a long day of hiking.

 All of the above are extremely simple, and the ingredients are easily accessible and easy to carry.